-The guide in Section 3 will help you identify the right process to use.
+The guide in Section 3 will help you identify the right process to use and what you should do.

 Section 1.2 What about the legal terms?

 There are legal terms for some of the rules, procedures, and types of deadlines explained in this chapter.
 Many of these terms are unfamiliar to most people and can be hard to understand.
 To make things easier, this chapter: